 Author: Ken Bradley, Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) Office of External Affairs

-CISA continues tomorrow with a panel entitled Protections, Capabilities, and Real-World Deployments of Encryption Protocols and starts exhibiting with S&T at ACPO 2019.
-For CISA’s full schedule of events at APCO 2019, please visit the SAFECOM Blog.
+CISA continues tomorrow with additional panels and exhibiting at IWCE.
+For CISA’s full schedule of events at IWCE, please visit the SAFECOM Blog.